k7f/ascesis/spec/implementation-notes.md

 transformed into a sum of two-polynomial full rules, for example `b <= a => c` becomes `{ a => b } + { a => c }`.
 Then each two-polynomial rule is replaced with a sum of two open rules, one effect-only, another cause-only.
-Finally, the resulting rule expression is simplified by integrating effect-only rules having a common node list and doing the same with cause-only rules.
+Next, the resulting rule expression is simplified by integrating effect-only rules having a common node list and doing the same with cause-only rules.
+Finally, rule expression is further simplified by merging node lists which point to the same effect polynomials, and merging node lists pointed to by the same cause polynomials.

 For example, `a b c => d e f` is transformed to